What Is Blended Learning? (+Types, Benefits, Examples)

 7. Increased knowledge retention

 A blended learning approach helps ensure that you reach all of your employees, whether they are visual, auditory, or kinesthetic learners.
-It only makes sense that reinforcing training by activating more senses helps ensure that the information is retained longer than in a traditional approach.
+It only makes sense that reinforcing training by activating more senses helps retain information longer than in a traditional approach.

 3 Examples of Corporate Blended Learning